Improved Dark Photon Sensitivity from the Dark SRF Experiment

-The possibility that the SM photon has a small mass, or equivalently that Coulomb's law deviates from the observed inverse square force law, is one of the most well-motivated extensions to particle physics.
+{\flushleft\textbf{World-Leading Laboratory-based limits on Photon Mass.--}} The possibility that the SM photon has a small mass, or equivalently that Coulomb's law deviates from the observed inverse square force law, is one of the most well-motivated extensions to particle physics.
 Indeed, aside from electromagnetism and gravity, every observed force has been found to deviate from the inverse square law.

 The most powerful laboratory bounds on the photon mass arise from tests of Coulomb's inverse square law (see, e.g., Refs.~\cite{Tu:2005ge,GSpavieri_2004} for a review).
 A well known example is the so-called Cavendish test, first performed in the mid-18th century by Cavendish and a hundred years later by Maxwell~\cite{maxwell}.
 In such an experiment, an electric field is measured inside of a charged shell, whose presence would signal the violation of Coulomb's and Gauss's laws.
 Since then, more recent studies have implemented improved setups~\cite{Plimpton:1936ont,Bartlett:1970js,Cochran1968,Williams:1971ms,Crandall:1983ec}, with the most sensitive of these bounding the photon mass to be lighter than $m_\g \lesssim 6.4 \times 10^{-15} \ \text{eV} = 1.1 \times 10^{-47} \ \text{g}$~\cite{Williams:1971ms}.